wasertech/Google-Advanced-Data-Analytics-Certificate/Waze Churn Prediction/README.md

 # Google Advanced Data Analytics Certificate

-Waze User Churn Prediction Project
+## Waze User Churn Prediction Project

+Predict which users are more likely to churn given the data provided and which features are most important in predicting churn.

 ## Courses